ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

 * Why do we want to study these waves
   - Need to better understand their relative impact
-    + e.g. their impact on atmospheric chemistry
+    + e.g. their impact on atmospheric chemistry  (Remya will be happy to accept any REFERENCES)
-    + Potential for pockets of increase radiation at aviation altitudes etc.
+    + Potential for pockets of increase radiation at aviation altitudes etc. (Willing to accept REFERENCES)
   - include them better in models
     + Need to include non-linear effects to get better model results
   - see them around other planetary bodies